 Specializing in health care, policy, law, and academic content

-I am a substantive editor—an editor who evaluates the document as a whole: its arguments, organization, readability, style, and design.
-My job is transforming your complex content into clear, useful, easily understood information that is designed for its intended use and audience.
+I am a substantive editor.
+I evaluate a document as a whole — its arguments, organization, readability, style, and design — then work with the author to transform the content into easily understood information that is designed for its intended use and audience.

 I use my 15 years' experience in health care, policy, and law to specialize in preparing documents in those fields.
 I also work with academic content, drawing on my experience in peer-reviewed publishing and my interest in instructional design.
 But those are not my limits; research and an analytical mind bring many topics within my reach.

 Contact me if you've got information that needs a little transformational care.